-- 1. Foundational in nature -may be developmental courses and/or lower division courses - High risk as measured by DFW(I) rates earned across all course sections, and - 3.
+- 1. Foundational in nature not a developmental course, for college credit, and progressive toward an undergraduate degree. - 3.
 High enrollment as measured by the number of students enrolled across all course sections.

 Gateway courses merit focus and transformation because they enroll large numbers of students, and lack of success in these courses is directly correlated with poor performance in higher education and, in many cases, failure to complete a postsecondary degree or credential all together.